 Bret Gordon's sole verifiable rank is a junior Taekwondo black belt (poom), which in actuality is far from an adult dan-grade credential.
 Leaning on this childhood poom as his "black belt" foundation while claiming mastery across multiple arts falls woefully short of the pressure-tested shodan forged in 5–7 years of legitimate training.
-These "kiddie" belts lack the maturity, depth, and yudansha responsibility that define real black belts.
-A poom rank certainly isn't a foundation to make up one's own style at the tender age of 16.
+A poom rank certainly isnt a foundation to be used to make up one's own fighting style at the age of 16.
+"Kiddie" black belts lack the maturity and the depth that define real black belts or real effectiveness.

+In mainstream Taekwondo, anyone under 16 is formally a poom (junior black belt), acknowledging they are not yet at an adult dan level even if they wear a black or half‑red/half‑black belt.
 Commercialization in the 1980s dramatically shortened martial arts belt timelines by prioritizing profit over traditional mastery, turning dojos into businesses reliant on frequent promotions.
-Tae Kwon do related "Kiddie" Black belt programs, as Bret indicates he is a product of, targeted kids aged 6-12 with simplified curricula, basic kicks, forms, and breaks—promising black belts in 12-18 months to boost retention and parental buy-in and severely watered down and omitted rigorous standards.
+Tae Kwon do related "Kiddie" Black belt programs, as Bret indicates he is a product of, targeted kids aged 6-12 with simplified watered down curricula—promising black belts in 12-18 months to boost retention and parental buy-in.

 Fast-track black belt programs in Taekwondo rose in the